Source: The Electronic Text Corpus of Sumerian Literature. Artifacts and parenthetical commentary added by editor R. Brown.

 my Cu-Suen who pleased me, my Cu-Suen, beloved of Enlil, my king, the god of his Land!

-Fragment of a stele with bust of the goddess Ba'u.
-Period of king Gudea, around 2100 BCE.
-From Tello.
-Limestone, H: 16,2 cm AO 4572 (Bau, royal daughter to King Anu, goddess to mixed-breed kings for thousands of years)
+Fragment of a stele with the bust of the goddess Bau, period of king Gudea, c.
+2100 BCE, from Tello (Bau, royal daughter to King Anu, goddess to mixed-breed kings such as Gudea for thousands of years.)